ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   * Achieving proof of possession.

-  * Timing of group joining.
+  * Timing and consistency of group joining.

   * Latest group joining for the RS.